moliver28/research-handbook/content/handbook/support/workflows/account_verification.md

 Ensure that the ticket form, category, subcategory, and topic are accurate.

 Most SaaS Account categories have [automations](/handbook/support/readiness/operations/docs/zendesk/automations.md) or [triggers](/handbook/support/readiness/operations/docs/zendesk/triggers.md), including 2FA removal.
+For 2FA removal, a form must be filled out by the user submitting the request.

 ### Step 1: Checking user eligibility (2FA requests only)